scalalandio/chimney/docs/docs/supported-transformations.md

     }
     ```

-    These methods are only aliases and there is no difference in behavior between `withSealedSubtypeRenamed` and
+    These methods are only aliases and there is no difference in behavior between `.withSealedSubtypeRenamed` and
-    `withEnumCaseRenamed` - the difference in names exist only for the sake of readability and discoverability.
+    `.withEnumCaseRenamed` - the difference in names exist only for the sake of readability and discoverability.

 !!! warning